 • In the garden of your new home, install a rain collection system so that you can use natural rainwater to drench for your yard, which lowers your water bill too.
 According to EarthEasy, your new home can be built with a roof for water containment.
 Just 1,000 square feet provides about 600 gallons of water during a one-inch rainfall.

 • Installing drought landscaping with indigenous plants, which will cut back on outdoor water usage, Grass and flowers that require high water maintenance.
 Always use drought-resistant vegetation and replace perennials with native plants.

-• Use a broom instead of the hose and water to wash down driveways, sidewalks and patios.
-Wash your car using a bucket, not the water sprayer.
+• Use a broom instead of the hose and water to wipe down driveways, sidewalks, and patios.

 • Use the correct settings on home appliances such as the dishwasher and washer.
 Run a full load of laundry every time, but when you don’t have a full load, adjust the settings to use less water.

-8. Save a tree — or a few them.
+Save a tree — or a few.
 Instead of using paper towels and paper napkins, use dishcloths and cloth napkins.

 Recycle glass and plastic bottles, cans, and jars; plastic containers; cardboard; paper; and cell phones, chargers, and other electronic devices.
-Some municipalities have introduced “single stream” recycling, in which they pick up containers filled with mixed recycling items, making it easier for households to recycle.
+Some municipalities have introduced “single-stream” recycling, in which they pick up containers filled with mixed recycling items, making it easier for households to recycle.

-Are you looking to build an energy efficient home or are you in the process of building your green home and have some more suggestions?
+Are you looking to build an energy efficient home or are you in the process?
 Let us know in the comments section below – we’d love to hear from you!